 - Software and hardware related Software and hardware related revenue is generated from the license of the Company's software, on a perpetual basis, the sale of hardware and professional services that are complementary to the software and may or may not be required for the software to function as desired by the customer.
 The services are generally provided in the form of implementation and training services and do not include maintenance revenue.
 The software is installed on the customer's site or the customer's designated vendor's site and is not hosted by the Company or by a vendor contracted by the Company.
-See the section below "Contracts with Software, Hardware, and Implementation Services" for details of management's judgments and recognition of revenue relating to this category. - Maintenance Maintenance revenue includes ongoing post contract client support ("PCS") or maintenance during the paid PCS term.
+See the section below "Contracts with Software, Hardware, and Implementation Services" for details of management's judgments and recognition of revenue relating to this category. - Maintenance Maintenance revenue includes ongoing PCS or maintenance on software and hardware during the PCS term.
 Additionally, PCS includes ongoing development of software updates and upgrades provided to the client on a when and if available basis.
-Revenue is recognized over the maintenance term. - Sequencing and molecular analysis Sequencing and molecular analysis revenue is generated by providing customers with reports of the results of performing sequencing and analysis of whole genome DNA (or whole exome DNA based on tissue quantity and quality), RNA, and/or proteomic testing under the Company's reseller agreement with NantOmics, and from blood samples via its liquid/blood-based tumor profiling platform through the Company's subsidiary, NantHealth Labs, Inc. ("NantHealth Labs", formerly Liquid Genomics, Inc.) (see Note 18).
-Revenue is recognized at a point in time, when reports of results are transferred to the ordering physician or institution, or when cash is received as described below; or ratably over time for the period of a stand-ready obligation to provide blood-based tumor profiling services.
+Revenue is recognized over the maintenance term. - Sequencing and molecular analysis Sequencing and molecular analysis revenue is generated by providing customers with reports of the results of performing sequencing and molecular analysis of DNA and RNA (and formerly proteomic testing) under the Company's reseller agreement with NantOmics, LLC ("NantOmics"), and from blood samples via its liquid/blood-based tumor profiling platform through the Company's subsidiary, NantHealth Labs, Inc. ("NantHealth Labs", formerly Liquid Genomics, Inc.) (see Note 20).
+Revenue is recognized at a point in time, when reports of results are transferred to the ordering physician or institution, or when cash is received as described below, or ratably over time for the period of a stand-ready obligation to provide blood-based tumor profiling services.